-Late effects are treatment-related health problems that appear months or years after treatment has ended.
+Late effects are health problems that occur months or years after treatment has ended.

-Late effects of cancer treatment may affect the following in childhood cancer survivors:
+Late effects in childhood cancer survivors may affect the following:

 Mood, feelings, and actions.